 Found an error or typo in this post you’d like to fix?
 Send me a pull request on GitHub!

 Want to publish this article on your blog, in your magazine, or anywhere else?
-This post, like all the content on my website, is licensed under a Creative Commons Attribution license, so you’re welcome to share it wherever and however you please, as long as you cite me as the author.
+This post, like most of the content on my website, is licensed under a Creative Commons Attribution license, so you’re welcome to share it wherever and however you please, as long as you cite me as the author.
 I’d also enjoy hearing from you if you do publish this somewhere, but that’s totally up to you.